EmmaDawsonDev/tdd-meetup/README.md

     - Clicking the button should take me to an add meetup page with a form to add all the details ✅
     - It shows an add meetup button ✅
     - Submitting the form should validate the input to make sure the meetup date is in the future ✅
+    - Submitting the form should validate that the start date and time is before the end date and time ✅
     - Once validated, the meetup should be added to the list of meetups and be visible for everyone ✅
     - It should also appear in the correct position in the list according to its date/time when rendered on the screen ✅